Oussama1403/PacketSender/README.md

 ## Disclaimer

--This project was created for educational purposes and should not be used in environments without legal authorization.
+- This project was created for educational purposes and should not be used in environments without legal authorization.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.